sylv/spider/README.md

 ## todo

+- Zod-based validation
+  - We have a lot of utilities that mimic zod types (eg, `.min()`), it would make more sense to integrate with zod directly.
+  - For example, transform a value directly into an enum with `.nativeEnum(Enum)`
+  - Not sure how to do this because we would have to proxy the schema object to zod?
+Maybe just that, proxy the schema object and maintain an internal schema that is checked.
 - Generate a schema by having the user pick out some values from a page, then grabbing the HTML and generating selectors for the values.
   - Could be nice for small scripts and quickly getting started.
   - Allow multiple examples as tests to make sure the generated selectors are correct